Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Learn Goal Representations?

 \section{How to Learn Goal Representations?}

 The previous section discussed various types of goal representations.
-Intrinsically motivated agents actually need to learn these goal representations.
-While individual goals are represented by their embeddings and associated reward functions, representing multiple goals also requires the representation of the \textit{support} of the goal space, i.e. how to represent the collection of \textit{valid goals} that the agent can sample from, see Figure~\ref{fig:goal_directed_rl}.
+Autotelic agents actually need to learn these goal representations.
+While individual goals are represented by their embeddings and associated reward functions, representing multiple goals also requires the representation of the \textit{support} of the goal space, \ie how to represent the collection of \textit{valid goals} that the agent can sample from, see Figure~\ref{fig:goal_directed_rl}.
 This section reviews different approaches from the literature.